 Here’s a bit of background on our team!

 Ben Flanner is a trained Industrial Engineer with a background in business and marketing.
-In 2009 Ben co-founded Eagle Street Rooftop Farms, the first rooftop soil farm in New York, and is widely recognized as a leader in rooftop urban agriculture.
+In 2009 Ben co-founded Eagle Street Rooftop Farms, the first rooftop farm in New York, and is widely recognized as a leader in rooftop urban agriculture.
+His expertise in systems optimization and unwavering drive to increase efficiencies across the farm are balanced by his passion for sharing his knowledge, and the keen desire to help raise urban agriculture as an industry to a higher level.
 He is currently developing sustainable energy technology fueled by friendly, mid-western charm and the elongated “A” in the Wisconsin accent.

-Chase Emmons, a serial entrepreneur, has been farming and beekeeping for over a decade.
+Chase Emmons, a native New Yorker and serial entrepreneur, has been farming and beekeeping for over a decade.
 He currently owns and operates C & C Orchards, a chemical-free orchard and apiary in western Massachusetts.
 An avid runner, we are placing bets on how quickly he can collect a swarm of feral bees.

 Bradley is a passionate farmer with a deeply rooted commitment to health.
 Before joining the Brooklyn Grange team, he turned nine acres of Vermont soil into delicious, organic vegetables.
 His breadth of agricultural knowledge and desire to teach others were outweighed only slightly during his hiring process by his perfect driving record.
 When he’s not up on the farm staking tomatoes, he can be found listening to 99.5 FM, sipping green juice and studying up on nutrition.

 Assistant Farm Manager, Director of Sales